International arbitration

 The New York Convention was drafted under the auspices of the United Nations and has been ratified by more than 150 countries, including most major countries involved in significant international trade and economic transactions.
 The New York Convention requires the states that have ratified it to recognize and enforce international arbitration agreements and foreign arbitral awards issued in other contracting states, subject to certain limited exceptions.
 These provisions of the New York Convention, together with the large number of contracting states, have created an international legal regime that significantly favors the enforcement of international arbitration agreements and awards.
 It was preceded by the 1927 Convention on the Execution of Foreign Arbitral Awards in Geneva.

 Features

-International arbitration allows the parties to avoid local court procedures.
+International arbitration is an alternative to local court procedures.
 International arbitration has different rules than domestic arbitration, and has its own non-country-specific standards of ethical conduct.